-At least 35% of the District's employment land needs will be delivered at Harworth Bircotes through existing permissions and allocations in the Site Allocations DPD.
+At least 35% (37 ha) of the District's employment land needs will be delivered at Harworth Bircotes through existing permissions and allocations (focused on land south of Harworth Bircotes) in the Site Allocations DPD for the plan period 2010-2028.
+Economic development proposals will be supported within the Development Boundary, in line with other material considerations and planning policy requirements.